 To attach your computer to the docking station

-Use the AC adapter supplied with your computer.
+Be sure to use the AC adapter supplied with the docking station.

 Do not move your computer when it is attached to the docking station.
 This may detach the docking station and cause damage to both units.